-Examples of hazards and Examples of controls risks Falling from a horse if horse slips or trips Gather sufficient information about any medical conditions or allergies that riders may have.
-1 Ensure the instructor/coach has a recognised qualification.
-1 Ensure the horses are appropriate for the task.
+Examples of hazards and Examples of controls risks Falling from a horse if horse slips or trips allergies that riders may have.
+Ensure the instructor/coach has a recognised qualification.
+Ensure the horses are appropriate for the task.
 Remove unnecessary equipment from the area.
-1 Provide a level riding surface with good drainage.
+Provide a level riding surface with good drainage.
 Ensure riding helmets comply with AS/NZ 3838:2006 Helmets for horse riding and horse-related activities or equivalent and are properly secured.
-1 Assist with the mounting process by holding the horse and ensuring tack and equipment is correctly adjusted.
-1 Limit the numbers of riders in the area based on its size and the activity being carried out.
+Assist with the mounting process by holding the horse and ensuring gear and equipment is correctly adjusted.
+Limit the numbers of riders in the area based on its size and the activity being carried out.
 Ensure an appropriate ratio of instructors/coaches to inexperienced riders, based on the horses, the number of riders, level of experience and the environment.
 Ensure the instructor/coach keeps riders together and in their sights at all times; no riders should be behind the instructor/coach.
 Ensure a safe gap between horses when riding.
-1 Provide activities or exercises to help riders gain confidence.
-Unauthorised entry to enclosed areas Provide barriers made of suitable material to prevent unsupervised access.
+Provide activities or exercises to help riders gain confidence.
+Unauthorised entry to enclosed Provide barriers made of suitable material to prevent areas unsupervised access.
 Install warning signs.
 Exclude other animals such as dogs from enclosed areas where horses will be present.